PaarthB/Interview-Practice---Software-Engineering-Internships/README.md

 ## Most important arrays Questions:
 - Check if two strings have a common substring of length N **** (using 2D array and using Suffix Tree)
 - Find longest common substring of two strings and its length****
-- Intersection and Union of two lists
+- Intersection and Union of two sorted lists
 - Find number which appears odd number of times
 - Binary search in a rotated array
 - Check if list is rotated version of another list